Skip to main content

 • What emotions are tied to this situation?

 —> If I’m unsure, I ask: What does it feel like in my body?
-If this emotion had a weight, shape, or size in my body, what would it be?
+If this emotion had a weight, shape, or size, what would it be?

-• How has this situation affected my energy, focus, or mood?
+• How is this affecting my energy, focus, or mood?

-• What’s the hardest part of this for me?
+• What’s the hardest part of this situation for me?

 • What’s one thing I wish the other people involved could understand?

-I’m not trying to fix anything here.
-This isn’t a therapy session—it’s just a check-in.
+I’m not trying to fix anything.
+This isn’t therapy—it’s just a check-in.

 Five to ten minutes.
-One impact.
-One emotion.
-Even if ten things are pulling at me, I pick one.
+Exploring one impact.
+Even if ten things are pulling at me, I choose one.

-That's what helps this feel doable—especially on tough days.
+That’s what makes this feel doable, especially on tough days.

-Step 4: Close the Pack and Move Forward With Gratitude
+Step 4: Close With Gratitude & Move Forward

-This last step is about putting things down with care, so we’re not hauling them through the rest of the day.
+This last step is about putting things down with care, so we’re not hauling them through the rest of our day.

-To make that closure real, I might do something simple:
+To make that closure real, I do something simple:

-• Close my notebook, and set it aside—or shut the app I was using.
+• Close my notebook, and set it aside—or shut the app.

 Then I write down one small gratitude, even if it's just for the air I'm breathing.